Rethink-Rx

 Hydromyelia

-Hydromyelia is a rare neurological condition involving the accumulation of fluid within the spinal cord.
+Hydromyelia is a rare neurological condition characterized by the accumulation of cerebrospinal fluid within the spinal cord.
 Patients may experience chronic pain and muscle spasms, and medical marijuana may offer potential relief from these symptoms.

 Insomnia

 Insomnia, a common sleep disorder, can lead to a range of health issues.
-Some individuals have found that medical marijuana can improve sleep quality and duration, making it an option for patients with insomnia in Virginia.
+Some individuals have found that medical marijuana can improve sleep quality and duration, making it a solid option for patients with insomnia in Virginia.
+Sometimes combined with melatonin, cannabis provides a more fulfilling and rejuvenating sleep for many patients.

 Interstitial Cystitis